Let me tell you a quick story.

 But we didn’t stop there.

-We made a brand positioning decision that during interviews, we would focus on creating easy to understand conversations around specific divorce issues, with the goal of educating consumers who unfortunately may not know what to ask, how to ask or, sadly, are just afraid to ask.
+We made a brand positioning decision that during interviews, we would focus on creating easy-to-understand conversations around specific divorce issues, with the goal of asking our guests to answer the questions that their perfect prospects want to ask, should ask, or are simply too afraid to ask.

 Our mission was simple… to ask for them!

-In reality, we turned my negative experiences as a child of divorce (in the mid-70’s), into something that benefits other people today.
-At this time of writing, we have interviewed over 200 professionals and counting.
+In reality, we turned my negative experiences as a child of divorce (in the mid-70s), into something that benefits other people today.
+At this time of writing, we have interviewed hundreds of divorce professionals.

 Building on that success, we decided to expand into additional areas and invite more inspiring white-collar business professionals to speak on issues such as Bankruptcy, Taxation, and Retirement while continuing our search for topics surrounding the most common concerns facing today’s modern society.

-Our show is called, “Impact Makers Radio” where we bridge the communication gap between industry thought leaders, and a growing public trying desperately to find jargon-free information before choosing a professional to represent their case… and all within a 15-20 minute interview!
+Our show is called, “Impact Makers Radio” where we bridge the communication gap between divorce professionals and a growing number of divorcing spouses trying desperately to find jargon-free information when seeking an expert to solve their problems.

 And that’s why we are so excited to share this with you so you can be part of our Global Impact Makers community too!